 They have large and strong lids and all have a rear facing LED which illuminates the inside of the fridge to make it accessible when it’s dark.

-The top opening fridge-freezers are known for its automatic voltage choosing feature.
+The top-opening fridge-freezers are known for their automatic voltage choosing feature.

 It is good with power as the Engel Swing Motor draws only low amperage which makes it run efficiently with low source of power.

 Ideal for running it from a portable camping power unit, whether that is a generator or an external battery.

 ARB vs. Engel – Comparison Table

 One of the differences that might not be important, but good to know is that the controls on the ARB are on the front, while on Engel fridges are on the back of the unit (but naturally, also facing the user).